 Zanzibar might not be everyone’s cup of chai, but it is the place that fascinates me more than any other.

-The mix of cultures and flavours, coupled with the proximity to the Indian Ocean means that the Swahili cuisine is possibly the best food in all of Africa.
-Expect fresh fish and food cooked with traditional spices and plenty of coconut.
+The mix of cultures and flavours, coupled with the proximity to the Indian Ocean means that Swahili cuisine is possibly the best food in all of Africa.
+Expect fresh fish and food cooked with traditional spices and plenty of coconuts.

 Stone Town is UNESCO World Heritage Site and the kind of place you could spend days and days wandering around.
 But if you don’t have a lot of time, you need to make the most of it!

 Wondering how long to spend in Stone Town, Zanzibar?

 As a minimum, I would suggest spending at least 2 nights/2 full days in Stone Town and 2 nights at the beaches in Zanzibar.